sadasant/uploader-js/README.md

   this is time expensive.
 - Why does serverless logs behaves so weird?
-I haven't figured out how to just get the last log consistently, and it seems to loop over older logs, then newer, then somehow returns nothing a couple of times, then I get the mos recent logs.
+I haven't figured out how to just get the last log consistently, and it seems to loop over older logs, then the newer ones, then somehow returns nothing a couple of times, then I get the most recent logs...
+Seems crazy!

 ### Now what